The answer to this question in Washington is "definitely not," and in Oregon is "maybe."

 Under Washington law, there is no deduction from one’s damages in the legal malpractice case for unpaid attorney fees that would have been paid in the underlying case.
 Shoemaker v Ferrer, 143 Wn.App.
 819, 182 P.3d 992 (2008); Schmidt v Coogan, 173 P3d.
 273, 162 Wn2d.
 488 (2007).
 The rationale is that the client should not have to pay two lawyers to recover for the same damage.

 Suppose a lawyer accepts a case with $1 million in damages, on a contingency fee such that the lawyer would earn 40% of the total amount recovered.
 Suppose that due to various mistakes of counsel the case is dismissed before trial.
-Suppose the former client hires a malpractice attorney on a similar 40% contingency fee and initiates a malpractice lawsuit.
+Suppose the former client hires a malpractice attorney on a similar 40% contingency fee and initiates a malpractice lawsuit seeking as damages the lost recovery in the earlier dismissed case.
 It is true that the client never stood to gain the full $1 million because the client would have had to pay his first lawyer 40%, resulting in a net recovery of $600,000.
 Therefore, using traditional damages analysis, the client would only be entitled to a judgment in the malpractice case of $600,000, since that is the net amount that he stood to gain.
 However, consider that the client must then pay his malpractice lawyer 40% of $600,000, so he would net only $360,000 out of the original $1 million of damage.
 Washington courts hold that this is going too far, and that paying your malpractice lawyer should be enough.

 Washington courts could have accomplished a similar result by creating an exception to the "American rule" in legal malpractice cases.
 The "American rule" is that each side pays its own legal expenses regardless of who wins or loses, except in certain specific kinds of cases where statutes provide a "loser pays" rule instead.
 Washington courts could have allowed the prevailing plaintiff in a legal malpractice case the right to recover attorney fees against the other side.
 Under that arrangement, the plaintiff could get a judgment against the losing defendant for the fees he has to pay his own malpractice lawyer.
 In the example above, that would result in a base judgment of $600,000, supplemented by another $400,000, for the same total $1 million.